CodeIlliterateStudios/lore/README.md

     - Player Characters and special NPCs roll an additional d6—the LORE die—on every check.
     - This die represents narrative weight, protagonist energy, and mechanical spotlight.
-    - Only LORE die users can critically fail, triggered by Snake Eyes (LORE die and any other die both roll a 1).
+  - Only LORE die users can critically fail.
+Trigger: the LORE die shows 1 and more than half of the normal dice (non‑LORE) also show 1.

 ## Character Tiers